raiden-network/raiden/docs/rest_api.rst

 .. http:get:: /api/(version)/tokens/(token_address)

-   Returns the address of the corresponding token network fot the given token, if the token is registered.
+   Returns the address of the corresponding token network for the given token, if the token is registered.

    **Example Request**: